atharparvezce/customer-support-workflow-n8n/README.md

 ## 📦 Getting Started

-1. Clone this repo or download the exported `.json` file.
-2. Import the workflow into your n8n instance.
+1. Import the workflow into your n8n instance.
-3. Set up credentials for:
+2. Set up credentials for:

    * Gmail
    * OpenAI
    * Pinecone
-4. Test the workflow by sending a new email.
+3. Test the workflow by sending a new email.

 ---